 - Blocks dust and dirt

+Shrink wrap for printed materials - This is still the largest of all market segments.
+Once dominated by PVC films, the introduction of the low shrink force polyolefins has dramatically eroded the PVC-domination of this market.
 Businesses involved in this segment range from small job shop printers up to large business form producers.
 Gone are the days of contracting these jobs out, as most now perform the packaging within their own facilities.

-Shrink Wrap For Packaged Foods - Major applications include frozen pizza, ice cream and frozen foods.
+Shrink wrap for packaged foods - Major applications include frozen pizza, ice cream and frozen foods.
 The fastest growing trend is the process of multi-packing products for sale at wholesale type stores.
 The use of shrink offers the benefits of enhanced visual appeal, tamper evidence and prolonged shelf life, through the prevention of freezer burn.

 Shrink wrapping is widely used across the spectrum of industries and is finding its way into new segments daily.
 The retail appeal and security offered insures growth for the future.